 Kate moved to the Foothills with her Alberta born husband and young family in 2002.
 Starting at the High River hospital in 2004, the ensuing years have been full with raising 4 kids, homeschooling, answering the pager for 10+ years to attend families and greet babies in the dark of night, on holidays, in howling snowstorms and balmy summer days.

-Now its time for a new chapter and I’m excited to continue the focus on creating a space to listen to your stories, and facilitate an empowered birth, postpartum, and parenting experience.
+Now its time for a new chapter and Kate is excited to continue the focus on creating a space to listen to your stories, and facilitate an empowered birth, postpartum, and parenting experience.

 Peace on Earth Begins with Birth

 This is Kate’s favourite birth quote: “PEACE ON EARTH BEGINS WITH BIRTH.
 Not AT birth, but WITH birth”.

 Since 2015, Kate’s focus in her practice of midwifery has been to create respectful birth experiences for all women.
 She believes with all her heart, when a family has a respectful birth experience, it lays the foundation for parents’ emotional wellness, empowering them to provide a loving and stable home for their kids.